 Danny has led the professional team at the Antisemitism Policy Trust for a decade during which time it has helped deliver a number of cross-party initiatives recognised by government and civil society organisations as crucial to the fight against antisemitism and other forms of racism.

 Before taking up his role Danny was a senior lobbyist for the Royal Society for the Protection of Birds, an advisor to a Member of the British Parliament and a Student Union Campaigns Organiser.
 Danny has an undergraduate degree from the University of Nottingham, a Masters degree in Government, Politics and Public Policy from Birkbeck, University of London and is an MCIPR with a Diploma in Public Relations.
 Danny has extensive youth leadership experience and is a trustee of the Holocaust Memorial Day Trust.
 He was awarded an MBE in the 2017 New Year’s Honours list for services to Combating Hate Crime.

 Special Advisor to Lord Mann, HM Government

 Amy joined the Antisemitism Policy Trust in 2014 and helped to deliver the All-Party Parliamentary Inquiry into Antisemitism; the report of which was acknowledged by Government and others as a critical contribution to efforts to mitigate increasing levels of anti-Jewish hatred.
 She graduated from the University of Birmingham in the summer of 2014 with a bachelor’s degree in International Relations.
 Her interests include contemporary history, international security and human rights.
 In her spare time, Amy co-founded and co-chairs a young professionals charity committee supporting victims of terror.
 Amy is presently seconded to the Government’s Special Adviser on Antisemitism, Lord Mann.

-External Affairs and Policy Officer
+External Affairs and Policy Manager

-SIR TREVOR PEARS CMG
+SIR TREVOR PEARS